- WHY RFGEN?

 In more than 80 factories in 30 countries, Provimi manufactures animal feed concentrates, premixes, additives and specialties which are delivered to feed manufacturers worldwide.
 The Provimi company was formerly a decentralized organization.
 That was changed in 2007 when the organization chose the 'One - Provimi' strategy.
 Processes and systems are now gradually being unified and centralized.

-Provimi decided to use a global ERP system -- SAP -- in which the basic functionality is configured the same for all plants."
-Because the production machines operate differently in several factories, Provimi decided not to standardize their Production Control Systems.
-For shop floor automation, Provimi chose explicitly for standardization.
+Provimi decided to use a global ERP system, SAP, and configured it the same for all plants.
+Because the production machines operate different in the several factories, Provimi decided not to standardize the Production Control Systems.
+For the shop floor automation, Provimi chose explicitly for standardization.
 “Labeling and barcode scanning are complex processes with many dependencies.
 A solution for labeling and scanning should run smoothly as one integrated process.
-Because we often have to deal with changing laws and regulations, we would like to work in a standardized environment.
-If an adjustment is required due to legal regulation, we can make just one change instead of many changes for all the countries where the law applies,” said Mohamed Seali, Global IS Operations and Integration Manager.
+Because we often must deal with changing laws and regulations, we would like to work in a standardized environment.
+If an adjustment is required for legal regulation, we can make just one change instead of many changes for all the countries where the law applies,” said Mohamed Seali, Global IS Operations and Integration Manager.